JuliaIntervals/IntervalConstraintProgramming.jl/README.md

 in particular multi-dimensional `IntervalBox`es (i.e. Cartesian products of one-dimensional intervals).

 ## Documentation
-Documentation for the package is available [here](http://dpsanders.github.io/IntervalConstraintProgramming.jl/latest/)
+Documentation for the package is available [here](http://dpsanders.github.io/IntervalConstraintProgramming.jl/latest/).

-See, in particular, the [example notebooks](https://github.com/dpsanders/IntervalConstraintProgramming.jl/tree/master/examples) for usage examples.
+The best way to learn how to use the package is to look at the example notebooks, available in a separate repository [here](https://github.com/dpsanders/IntervalConstraintProgrammingNotebooks).

 ## Author